phantom-software-AZ/v3d-core/README.md

 This project aims to be an easy-to-use library for rendering 3D and pseudo-2D humanoid models.
 We choose WebGL because of its portability across platforms, as well as the broad support from JavaScript community.

-This project will be part of `project Gamma`, a free and open virtual casting solution strives to provide a friendly and safe environment for streamers.

 ## Features

 - Contains one simple API for interacting with scene and models